rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 git clone https://github.com/rlabduke/reduce
 ```

 You may simply navigate to the folder `reduce`, and run the following commands to make it with the template `Makefile`.
-By default, the executable will be place under `~/bin` but these are all customizable with `cmake`.
+By default, the executable will be placed under `~/bin/` but these are all customizable with `cmake`.

 ```shell
 cd reduce